The Report - A Mission to the North

 We are delighted to say that we are now working with 7 church plants from our pilot year (23-24) and are adding 5 so far this year (24-25).
 They are a great bunch of folks doing amazing things…

-Considering my mission done at this time, I parked the car and boarded a plane.
+Considering my mission done at this time, I parked the car, boarded a plane, and returned now to do the real work of praying, preparing and sharing.

-I want to thank a few people who were instrumental in keeping me safe and sane during this Mission.
+Some were instrumental in keeping me safe and sane during this Mission...

-I want to thank my HTB Pastors and Community, their consistency kept me grounded, and the Live Streams and Playlists kept me spiritually fed.
+Thank you to my Pastors and church community, their consistency kept me grounded, and the Live Streams and Playlists kept me spiritually fed.

-Also, my connect group leader.
-The first question was always, 'Where are you now?!'
+Also, my connect group leader, whose first question was always, 'Where are you now?'

 I also want to thank my first-class personal consultant.
 The Zoom discussions were invaluable.